mmnps/PwdExpiry/README.md

 PowerShell script that finds Active Directory users whose password is about to expire and notifies them by email via Microsoft Graph.

-## How it works

-1. Loads the configuration from `Settings/config.psd1`.
-2. Obtains a Microsoft Graph access token via the client-credentials flow.
-3. Queries all enabled AD users whose password is not set to "never expires" and is not already expired.
-4. Calculates each user's expiry date based on the fine-grained (or domain) password policy.
-5. Sends an HTML email via Graph (`sendMail`) to users whose password expires within `ExpireDays`.
-6. Writes log entries and cleans up old log files.

 ## Requirements

 - Windows with PowerShell 5.1 or higher